Role of plasma waves in rescattering processes in intense laser fields: Excitation of a plasma wave by a laser pulse

 \subsection{Plasma hydrodynamics}

 We study the excitation of a longitudinal plasma wave propagating in the same direction that the laser field does.
 The 1D geometry is assumed.
 This approximation is reasonable near the beam axis and for a short femtosecond laser pulse, in which the longitudinal gradient of the laser intensity (and thus the gradient of the ponderomotive energy) is much higher than the transverse one.
+We assume the conditions typical for the experiments studying the rescattering processes, namely the medium densities $10^{17}-10^{19}$~cm$^{-3}$ and the laser intensities $10^{14}-10^{15}$~W/cm$^2$ (thus well below the relativistic one).
 We start from the 1D plasma hydrodynamics equations~\cite{Bulanov2001} (in atomic units):

-where $n_i(x,t)$ and $n_e(x,t)$ are the ion and the electron densities, respectively(writing Eq.~(\ref{n_i}) we assume that ions do not move), $w(I)$ is the ionization rate, $I$ is the laser intensity, $v_{||}$ is the electrons' transverse velocity, $E$ is the laser field amplitude, $\nu_c$ is the collision frequency, $E_s$ is the self-consistent longitudinal field of the plasma wave.
+where $n_i(x,t)$ and $n_e(x,t)$ are the ion and the electron densities, respectively(writing Eq.~(\ref{n_i}) we assume that ions do not move), $w(I)$ is the ionization rate, $I$ is the laser intensity, $v_{||}$ is the electrons' longitudinal velocity, $E$ is the laser field amplitude, $\nu_c$ is the collision frequency, $E_s$ is the self-consistent longitudinal field of the plasma wave.

-We assume that the charge density $\rho=n_e-n_i$, as well as $v_{||}$ and $E_s$ are small perturbations.
+For the considered laser intensities and plasma densities one can assume that the charge density $\rho=n_e-n_i$, as well as $v_{||}$ and $E_s$ are small perturbations.
+(In particular, this means that in Eq.~(\ref{n_e}) one can replace $n_e v_\parallel$ with $n_i v_\parallel$ omitting terms of higher order of smallness.)
 From Eq.~(\ref{n_e})-(\ref{n_i}) we have:

 Differentiating Eq.~(\ref{d_v}) with respect to $t$ we have: